android/nowinandroid/README.md

   interface and also provide test-only hooks.
-  `ViewModel` tests use these `Test` repositories, and thus can use the test-only hooks to manipulate the state of the `Test` repository and verify the resulting behavior, instead of checking if specific repository methods were called.
+  `ViewModel` tests use these `Test` repositories, and thus can use the test-only hooks to manipulate the state of the `Test` repository and verify the resulting behavior, instead of checking that specific repository methods were called.

 # UI